2023 Most Popular Biblical Studies Associate Degree Schools in Missouri

 Check out the Bible associate degree programs at these schools if you want to attend one of the most popular in Missouri.

-Our analysis found Baptist Bible College to be the most popular school for Biblical studies students who want to pursue a associate degree in Missouri.
-Baptist Bible College is a fairly small private not-for-profit school located in the midsize city of Springfield.
+Our 2023 rankings named Baptist Bible College the most popular school in Missouri for Biblical studies students working on their associate degree.
+Baptist Bible College is a small private not-for-profit school located in the city of Springfield.

 Of the 3 students majoring in Bible at Baptist Bible College, 33% are male and 67% are female.